 Do not divide yourselves from them or view them as a lost cause: they may be incredibly difficult to convert to Socialists, but once they understand the power of Socialism and will fight for it, their higher capitalist sub-class will grant much lubrication for the Socialist catalyst in our unfortunate status quo.

-Capitalism is the society that developed to replace oligarchies, seeking to create class mobility (rather than birth-locked class systems, such as those seen in chattel slavery) by allowing people to accumulate capital - a medium through which labour is exchanged rather than direct equitable labour exchange - to escalate their class status.
+Capitalism is the society that developed to replace oligarchies, seeking to create class mobility (rather than birth-locked class systems, such as those seen in chattel slavery) by allowing people to accumulate capital—a medium through which labour is exchanged rather than direct equitable labour exchange—to escalate their class status.

-However, the capitalist system is so fundamentally flawed that it consistently leads to the exploitation of the proletarian class by the bourgeois class, leading to the vast majority of capitalist nations placing restrictions on capitalism, though these inevitably fail to prevent the inherent problems of capitalism: that it recreates the system of oligarchy by making it impossible for the proletarian class to escalate to the status of bourgeoisie with enough time.
+The capitalist system is so fundamentally flawed that it consistently leads to the exploitation of the proletarian class by the bourgeois class, leading to the vast majority of capitalist nations placing restrictions on capitalism, though these inevitably fail to prevent the inherent problems of capitalism: that it recreates the system of oligarchy by making it impossible for the proletarian class to escalate to the status of bourgeoisie with enough time.

 Consequently, as acknowledged by Karl Marx in The Communist Manifesto, the noble intent of capitalism has outlived its purpose, and the logical next socioeconomic step for humanity is Communism.
 To this effect, the word capitalism does not receive the same respect of capitalization as Communism.